HariMahithM/prompt2chart/README.md

 ## example Input/Prompt

-use data.csv from data to test the webpage
+use data.csv from data to test the webpage.

+PROMPT:
--subplot1- bar plot for first 3 rows
+-subplot1- bar plot for first 3 rows.
--subplot2- pie plot for revenue
+-subplot2- pie plot for revenue.
--subplot3- scatter plot for the first 3 rows -subplot4- pie plot to compare the highest profit to the other profits
+-subplot3- scatter plot for the first 3 rows.
+-subplot4- pie plot to compare the highest profit to the other profits.

-USE DARK MODE FOR BETTER ACCESS !!

 ## output
 we get all the 4 graphs in a single output